 Guides to the Questions and Viewpoints

-The best single volume to the debates is
+The best single volume to the debates with a range of perspectives being presented is

 Preston Sprinkle (ed), Two Views on Homosexuality, the Bible and the Church (Zondervan, 2016).